Law Enforcement - Agency

 4. How do agencies get permission to use the test?

-Agencies that would like to use the PELLETB as part of their hiring process can download and complete a Security Agreement (doc).
-Once completed, contact POST at email@example.com for additional instructions.
+Agencies that would like to use the PELLETB as part of their hiring process should complete and submit a Security Agreement.
+Once completed, contact POST at firstname.lastname@example.org for additional instructions.

 5. Does POST charge a fee for the test?